 Unfortunately the bamboo spring which activates the lower jaw has broken.
 However, when it is operating correctly, the mouth opens and shuts with a click every time the bamboo spring is compressed and released.
 The manufacturer is unknown but, because of the use of bamboo, the origin is probably Japan.

 This bee is made from bamboo.
-Hold the stick & twirl the bee around to generate the noise.
+Hold the stick and twirl the bee around to generate the noise.
 Purchased new by John Davenport in Japan.